WeaponSpecs

 Draws the published engagement range, the maximum distance at which the system can intercept a target.

-Missiles, aircraft, ground systems
+Missiles, aircraft, other ground systems

 Warships and submarines